divinestylus/slicer/README.md

 1. Copy & shuffle

 ```
-Copy & Shuffle was design primarily for tests.
-Teachers can benefit, in that they
+Copy & Shuffle is primarily design as an evalution tool.
+Instructors & facilitators can
+highly benefit drom it's immense power.
+With a single copy of assessment questions, slicer
-can write test questions once and get slicer to duplicate the questions into desired
+duplicates the questions into desired number of copies, while shuffling the questions,
-number of copies.
-Slicer will also shuffle the questions, making each copy unique.
+making each copy unique.
 ```

 ## How to install